pnpm/pnpm/.changeset/gentle-lobsters-sit.md

 "pnpm": minor
 ---

-Add `pnpm doctor` command to do checks for know common issues
+Add `pnpm doctor` command to do checks for known common issues